 • Top Best DAW Control Surface Brands In The World

-The Electro-Voice ELX200 (link to compare prices on Amazon and other online retailers) is a 10″ powered loudspeaker.
+The Electro-Voice ELX200 (link to check the price on Amazon) is a 10″ powered loudspeaker.
 It, too, gets its power from the power mains.

 Electro-Voice is featured in the following My New Microphone articles: